 'Operation Scorched Earth'

 There was little first-hand reporting of the 2009-2010 war because of media exclusion from the area.
 The scale of casualties is unknown but many thousands of people fled their homes, resulting in a serious humanitarian crisis.
-The following blog posts trace the course of the conflict:
+The following blog posts trace the course of the conflict (text continues after the links):

 Saudi Arabia became militarily involved in the 2009-2010 war, launching airstrikes in support of the Saleh regime.
 The Saudis also became concerned about security on their porous border with Yemen and the ethnically Yemeni population in the south-west of the kingdom.
 (The Houthis, close to Saudi Arabia on the other side of the border, appeared not to recognise the 1934 Treaty of Ta'if which had formally ceded to territories of Asir, Najran, and Jizan to Saudi Arabia.)

-The Saudis therefore declared a security/exclusion zone on their own side of the border, forcibly uprooting tens of thousands of people who lived in the area:
+The Saudis therefore declared a security/exclusion zone on their own side of the border, forcibly uprooting tens of thousands of people who lived in the area (text continues after the links):

 Saudi Arabia joins the war